 Gamunex-C: The Immune Supplement

-Gamunex C is a type of sterile antibody solution that is extracted from human beings.
-Injections of this very solution are given to patients suffering from a weak immune system or immune disorder to help them combat infections.
+Gamunex-C is a type of sterile antibody solution that is extracted from human beings.
+Injections of this solution are given to patients suffering from a weak immune system or immune disorder.
+Gamunex-C injections help such patients combat infections.

 What Is Gamunex-C?